lnis-uofu/OpenFPGA/docs/source/manual/arch_lang/annotate_vpr_arch.rst

 For global port support:

 .. note:: If you choose to route the global signal through the global port network, you should set the ``--clock_modeling ideal`` when running VPR.
+In such case, VPR will still reserve an I/O for the global signals without any routing traces.
+If you are minimize the I/O for your FPGA, please take the number of reserved I/Os into account!

 - ``name="<string>"`` is the port name to appear in the top-level FPGA fabric.